BlogData RoomsHow Much Does a Virtual Data Room Cost in 2026? Full Pricing Breakdown

 Firmex virtual data room cost

-Firmex offers flat-rate pricing starting at $625/month, with unlimited users and a focus on legal, compliance, and life sciences workflows.
+Firmex runs flat-rate subscriptions on custom quotes, with reported entry rates around $625/month, unlimited users, and a focus on legal, compliance, and life sciences workflows.

 Best for: regulated industries (legal, compliance, life sciences) where SOC 2 and HIPAA are hard requirements.